 Boat Tours, Food & Drinks

-There is no better way to end your afternoon than aboard our luxurious and spacious catamaran.
-This sunset trip is every Wednesday and Friday and departs from Pirates Nest at Caracasbaai.
-Enjoy a romantic 2.5-hour sunset cruise and discover our island is even more stunning in a sunset orange glow on the waters of Curaçao […]
+There is no better way to end your afternoon than during this sunset catamaran trip!
+Join us on this beautiful 2 1⁄2 -hour sunset cruise and discover our island is even more stunning in a sunset orange glow on the waters of Curacao as we sail from the beautiful Spanish Water into the open sea. […]

 You want to go fishing but your wife loves the beach?
 Don’t want to spend hundreds on chartering a boat to go fishing?
 We have the solution for you.
-On this Open Fishing Trip, you sign up per person.
-Every Tuesday and Friday morning the Plan B departs from Kima Kalki Marina, Brakkeput Ariba 62 […]
+On this fishing trip, you sign up per person.
+Every Tuesday and Friday morning the Plan B departs from Kima Kalki Marina, Brakkeput Ariba 62 at […]